PlanktoScope/PlanktoScope/docs/battery_power.md

 ## Current verification performed

-To measure the current consumed when the motor board works we created a circuit with a mutimeter in series at the output of the power supply.
+To measure the current consumed when the motor board works, we created a circuit with a mutimeter in series at the output of the power supply.
 Then we ran the pump at its maximum power.

 - Adapter + Cable converter 5->12V long : 346mA measured